 Here is another set of frescos.
 Some monastery structures were built by partially carving them into a cliff face and then building out from there.

-There are a number of examples where the carved section, complete with its frescos, still survives, while the constructed section is gone.
+The carved section, complete with its frescos, still survives in places, while the constructed section is gone.
 You see what appears to be an alcove of a chapel carved into a cliff face with a long drop below it.
 Rectangular holes that held the ends of wooden beams are below and beside the alcove.
 You can see where the other ends of the beams fit into a nearby rock outcropping, and you can imagine the structure that was once like a bridge or balcony.

 Mahmet and Basley, at center, talk with a couple of the "neighbors" who just strolled 5 km over the mountain in the dark to drop in and say hello.